// blog/productivity/

 How to Take a Typing Speed Test on ToolForte

-The typing test on ToolForte runs directly in your browser with no account, no download, and no time limit on free use.
+The typing test on ToolForte runs in your browser with no account, no download, and no time limit on free use.

 Step-by-step

-1. Navigate to the typing test
+1. Open the typing test

 3. Start typing: begin as soon as you click the text area or press a key.
 Do not look at your hands.
 Keep your eyes on the text on screen.